santilococo/homebrew-cmtap/README.md

 brew tap santilococo/cmtap
 ```

-Then, to install, for example `nvimpager`:
+Then, to install `nvimpager`, for example, you need to run:

 ```
 brew install nvimpager